* 20th Anniversary: 2003 to 2023 *

-To make your own barometer, find a jar, some water, a metric ruler, a drinking straw, some good tape that will work even when wet, and chewing gum (pick a flavor you like).
+Creating a barometer will help illustrate the principles outlined in the second half of this article.
+Get a jar, some water, a metric ruler, a drinking straw, some good tape that works even when wet, and chewing gum (pick a flavor you like).
 Then come back here.

-First of all, tape the ruler to the inside of the jar so that you can read the numbers and it stays standing upright.
+First, tape the ruler to the inside of the jar so you can read the numbers.

-Second, tape your straw to the ruler, but don't cover the numbers.
-Leave a small space between the end of the straw and the bottom of the jar.
+Tape your straw to the ruler, but don't cover the numbers.
+Make sure the straw isn't touching the bottom of the jar.

-Sixth, make a tick mark to remember where the water level is in the straw.
-Use a permanent marker.
+Sixth, mark where the water level is in the straw.
+Mark it with a permanent marker.

-Eighth is really How to make a barometer work, calibrate: compare the movements in millimetres with the changes in reported barometric pressure.
+Measure the movements in millimetres against the changes in barometric pressure.

-You can get actual pressure readings from your local weather reports or another barometer if you have one.
-Determine how many observed pressure units, either kiloPascals or hundredths of an inch of mercury each millimeter on the ruler represents.
+You can get actual pressure readings from your local weather report or another barometer if you have one.
+Find out how many kiloPascals or hundredths of an inch of mercury each millimeter on the ruler represents.

-For best results, use your barometer indoors where the temperature remains nearly constant.
-Changes in the water temperature can have some undesired effect on your pressure readings, and the fewer variables affecting the readings given by a precision instrument, the better your experiment will work.
-If you're really curious, here are a few other barometer designs for the kids to try.
+It's best to use your barometer indoors where the temperature stays pretty constant.
+Temperature changes can affect pressure readings, and the fewer variables that affect a precision instrument's readings, the better your experiment will work.
+Check out these other barometer designs for kids if you're really curious.